 Which Option Is Right for You?

-Once you have drawn this map there is no rule for then deciding which option you should pick.
+Once you have drawn this map there is no definitive rule for which option you should pick.

 Every option will bring you a mix of upsides and downsides.
 And we all have different attitudes to risk.
-So it is up to you to decide which combinations of upsides and downsides you prefer to move forward with and which you prefer to avoid.
+So it is up to you to decide which combinations of upsides and downsides you prefer to move forward with at this time, and which you prefer to avoid.

 In the example shown above, I chose Option B even though it was the most difficult to implement.
-That was because this option had the potential to bring me the biggest Upsides and the smallest Downsides and that was what I wanted at the time.
-In that particular situation I was willing to take the risks to get the benefits.
+That was because this option had the potential to bring me the biggest Upsides and the smallest Downsides and that was what I wanted at that particular time, in that particular situation.

 This matches Elon Musk’s attitude to risk.
 He says: